-To clean the recorder print head, perform the following steps:
+To clean the recorder print head (only units equipped with the optional printer), perform the following steps:

-- 1. Pull the printer door open (see Fig. 24-1), then remove any paper. - 2.
+- 1. Pull the printer door open (see Fig. 2), then remove any paper. - 2.
 Locate the print head along the front floor of the printer compartment. - 3.
 Gently wipe the print head with a cotton swab moistened with isopropyl alcohol, and dry any residual alcohol with another dry cotton swab.